-The paleoanthropology of eastern Asia:
+The paleoanthropology of Eastern Asia:

 "Compared to paleoanthropological (human evolution) research in Africa and Europe, similar studies on Asia have lagged far behind.
 The purpose of this work is to partially rectify this discrepancy.
 The manuscript covers the eastern Asian record (including both East and Southeast Asia) from the...